-At the hearing of the said objections, both parties were represented, Mr. Mbaraka Katela learned advocate appeared for the appellant whereas the second respondent had the service of Ms. Upendo Joseph Kivuyo learned State Attorney and it was agreed these objections be argued by way of written submission.
+When this case was placed before me for hearing of the said objections, both parties were represented, Mr. Mbaraka Katela learned advocate appeared for the appellant whereas the second respondent had the service of Ms. Upendo Joseph Kivuyo learned State Attorney.
+Both complied to the schedule as agreed to dispose these objections by written submissions.

-Submitting in regard to the first objection, Ms. Upendo argued that it is a cardinal principle of the law that before filing a suit against the Local Government Authority the claimant has to give to the Local Government Authority a ninety days' notice of intention to sue and a copy of that notice should be served to the Attorney General and the Solicitor General.
+Submitting in regard to the first objection, Ms. Upendo argued that it is a cardinal principle of the law that before filing a suit against the Local Government Authority the claimant has to give to the Local Government

+Authority a ninety days' notice of intention to sue and a copy of that notice should be served to the Attorney General and the Solicitor General.
 To substantiate her assertion referred section 190 of the local Government (District Authorities) Act Cap 287 R.E 2019 as amended by section 31(1) (a) and (b) of the Written Laws (miscellaneous Amendment) Act No.1 of 2020.
 She further submitted that according to section 26 of the Local Government (District Authorities) Act Cap 287 R.E 2019 a village council is a body corporate capable of suing or being sued.
-Moreover, she added that since this law recognise village council as a local Government Authority therefore notice of intention to sue should be affected before.
+Moreover, she added that since this law recognise village council as a local Government Authority therefore notice of intention to sue should be communicated before.

 In respect to the second point of preliminary objection, Ms. Upendo submitted that the mandatory provision of section 6(3) and (4) of the Government Proceedings Act, Cap 5 R.E 2019 as amended by the Written Laws Miscellaneous Amendment Act no.1 of 2020, gives the mandatory requirement for the suit brought against the Local Government Department, Ministry, Agencies, Public Corporation or company to join the Attorney General as a necessary party, and further said failure to comply with the above section renders the suit to be incompetent before the court.
-To bolster his submission the counsel referred the cases of MSK Refinary Ltd vs TIB Development Bank Ltd and Another [2020] TZHC 1326 (TANZLII); Coseke Tanzania Limited vs the Board of Trustees of the Public Service Social Security Fund [2021] TZHCComD 2047 (TANZLII) and Salim O. Kabora vs Kinondoni Municipal Council and 3 Others [2021] TZHCLandD 574 (TANZLII)
+To bolster his submission the counsel referred the cases of MSK Refinary Ltd vs TIB

+Development Bank Ltd and Another [2020] TZHC 1326 (TANZLII); Coseke Tanzania Limited vs the Board of Trustees of the Public Service Social Security Fund [2021] TZHCComD 2047 (TANZLII) and Salim O. Kabora vs Kinondoni Municipal Council and 3 Others [2021] TZHCLandD 574 (TANZLII)